Sale Will Be Live On

 Developed by chemists using the trade name Monastral Blue, the organic blue dyestuff, now known as Phthalo Blue, was presented as a pigment in November 1935 in London.
 Its discovery was accidental.

-Pigment Name: PB28 Cobalt Blue
+• Pigment Name: PB28 Cobalt Blue (Copper phthalocyanine)

-Pigment Type: inorganicandnbsp;
+• Pigment Type: inorganic

 Cobalt blue is a semitransparent pigment with low to moderate tinting strength.
 When it dries, it appears lighter and less saturated.
 Pigment particles are large and grainy.
-Differences in how the pigment is ground and mixed lead to considerable differences in its performance among various manufacturers.
+Differences in how the pigment is ground and mixed lead to considerable differences in performance among various manufacturers.

 Since ancient times, smalt blue has been used to colour glass and ceramics.
 Cobalt salts, which give smalt its characteristic blue colour, were identified in the 18th century.
 Techniques for manufacturing Cobalt Blue, a chemically pure salt of cobalt and aluminum oxide, were developed in 1802.